-Approximately 40% of juniors (and occasionally seniors) at Tufts choose to study abroad for a semester or year, in destinations all across the globe.
-Many students find it to be a truly transformative experience, enabling them to build skills in all areas of their lives and helping them understand themselves and the world in new ways.
+We believe that an education should allow students to engage with the world—not just to passively observe it.
+Approximately 40% of juniors (and occasionally seniors) at Tufts choose to study abroad for a semester or year, in destinations around the globe.
+Many students find study abroad to be a truly transformative experience, enabling them to build skills in all areas of their lives and helping them understand themselves and the world in new ways.
 Tufts University is proud to have offered study abroad programs to undergraduate students for over five decades.
 Students may also choose from hundreds of approved programs run by non-Tufts providers.

 Tufts in Talloires gives undergraduate students at all levels and in all majors the opportunity to spend six weeks taking a dynamic group of courses taught by Tufts faculty in the beautiful French Alps.
 Students enrolled in this program choose two courses from a selection of undergraduate offerings, most of which are taught in English.
 These courses are designed to take advantage of Talloires’ ideal location in the center of Europe, as well as its striking alpine setting.
 All students, regardless of French language ability, live with carefully selected host families, many of whom have hosted students for numerous years.
 By sharing in everyday French family life, students get an inside look at French culture, enjoy authentic cuisine, and develop an appreciation for local customs.

 Tufts in Cadiz, designed for undergraduate students majoring in Spanish, offers a 5 1/2 week immersion experience in southern Spain.
 Students take two courses, participate in a homestay, and explore extracurricular and service opportunities with local schools, hospitals, and organizations.